Osvaldo Civile: Biography

 The band recorded a new CD, Eternos (Eternals), in January 1999.
 The art for the CD, published in an interview by the magazine Epopeya #22 (April 1999), included photos of Civile playing truco with the Grim Reaper (who was Walter Meza with a hood).
 He performed in his last concert with Horcas on 23 April at the pub El Duende.
 He commented to the band that he was planning to retire from music.
 In the following days he saluted other people close to him.
-Although some initial versions stated he committed suicide shooting himself in the chest, the official cause of death is catalogued as doubtful since it happened on 28 April 1999 and there are reasons to believe thah he was murdered.
+Although some initial versions stated he committed suicide shooting himself in the chest, the official cause of death is catalogued as doubtful since it happened on 28 April 1999 and there are reasons to believe that he was murdered.
 Newspapers that reported Civile's death used the pictures of him with the Grim Reaper to accompany the story.
 Gustavo Rowek pointed out that Civile had problems with alcoholism and frequent episodes of depression.
 He was buried at the Podesta Municipal Cemetery.
 The band edited the Eternos CD and continued their career, but used different cover art for it.